Asthma Treatment and Action Plan

 - Inhaled long-acting bronchodilators, such as long-acting beta2-agonists (LABAs) or long-acting muscarinic antagonists (LAMAs), may be added to your inhaler to prevent your airways from narrowing.

-- Allergy shots, called subcutaneous immunotherapy (SCIT), reduce the body’s response to allergens.
+- Allergy shots, called subcutaneous immunotherapy (SCIT), turn down the body’s response to allergens.

 Bronchial thermoplasty

-Bronchial thermoplasty may help if you have severe asthma and other treatments are not working.
-In this procedure, your doctor inserts a tube called a bronchoscope into your mouth.
-The bronchoscope has a camera at the end.
-Your doctor will guide the bronchoscope into your airways to see inside them.
-Your doctor will then apply heat to the muscles along the airways.
-This makes them thinner and helps prevent them from narrowing.
+Bronchial thermoplasty may help if you have serious asthma and other treatments are not working.
+In this procedure, your healthcare provider inserts a bronchoscope, which is a tube with a camera at the end, through your mouth to see inside your airways.
+Your provider then applies heat to the muscles along the walls of your airways.
+This can make them thinner and help prevent narrowing.

 Create an asthma action plan

-- How to identify allergens or irritants to avoid
+- How to identify allergens or triggers to avoid

 - How to know if you are having an asthma attack and what to do